Ask Slashdot: Which Is the Safest Router? - Slashdot

 Should any malware get into a computer, they get nothing.
 Some bookmarks, some productivity apps.

-Everything can be restored and be bac
+Everything can be restored and be back online quickly.

+Stay away from wifi, big brand devices with "helpful" always on microphones, webcams.

 The question is nonsensical (Score:1)